(First published on Feb 15, 2021 – latest update May 14, 2023)

-We can also say that this principle is very aligned with the traditional category management.
+We can also say that this principle is very aligned with traditional category management.
 Raised in the 1990s, category management as a native computer-aided discipline highly excels in analytical capabilities particular to this area of retail management.
-In hands of a capable floor space manager Heatmaps, frequency of category buying, space to sales analysis, and all sorts of retail mathematics for each particular store are reachable within hours, if not minutes.
+In the hands of a capable floor space manager Heatmaps, frequency of category buying, space-to-sales analysis, and all sorts of retail mathematics for each particular store are reachable within hours, if not minutes.

-— ADVANCED FLOOR SPACE MANAGEMENT
+— REMARKABLE RETAIL DEMANDS ADVANCED FLOOR SPACE MANAGEMENT

-Up to a point category-based floor space management provides many business benefits: easier store navigation, lower inventory levels, less time for filling the shelves, sales effects.
+Up to a point category-based floor space management provides many business benefits:

-— DIFFERENT SPACE ORGANIZING PRINCIPLES
+— DIFFERENT SPACE-ORGANIZING PRINCIPLES